ljubicicrobert/SSIMS-Flow/README.md

 ## Requirements and installation

-The package consists of a backend (written in Python 3 and C++) and frontend GUI (written in C# with .NET Framework 4.5.1). **Unlike its predecessor ([SSIMS](https://github.com/ljubicicrobert/SSIMS)), this tool is written entirely (backend and GUI) for Windows OS and only compiled only for x64 architecture**.
+The package consists of a backend (written in Python 3 and C++) and frontend GUI (written in C# with .NET Framework 4.5.1). **Unlike its predecessor ([SSIMS](https://github.com/ljubicicrobert/SSIMS)), this tool is written entirely (backend and GUI) for Windows OS and only compiled for x64 architecture only**.
 At request, I can compile for x86 version, but will likely not bother otherwise.

 The GUI requires .NET Framework 4.5.1+, which can be downloaded from the [official site](https://dotnet.microsoft.com/download/dotnet-framework).

 The backend requires that Python 3+ exists in the **%PATH% environmental variable** in Windows.
-Please make sure that this is the case before running!
+Please make sure that this is the case <ins>before</ins> running SSIMS-Flow!
 The tool will recognize multiple instances of Python in %PATH% and allow you to choose the correct interpreter in the GUI.

 So far, the package was tested using **Python** versions **3.6.8, 3.7.2, 3.7.6, 3.8.5** and **3.9.10**.
 You can download latest Python from the [official site](https://www.python.org/downloads/)